CangyuanLi/pyethnicity/README.md

 ## Running

 Pyethnicity exposes several functions.
-Currently, it only support only tract and ZCTA-level features, although county and state-level features are planned.
+It supports block group, tract, and zip code level features.
 Each function takes in a scalar or array-like of inputs and returns a pandas DataFrame of the input and the predictions.
 Note that pyethnicity expects the census tract to be in the format of 2-digit state FIPS, 3-digit county FIPS, and 6-digit tract.

 ```python
 import pyethnicity